alv-ch/angular-onscreen-material-keyboard/README.md

 ## Demo
 A demo can be found [here][demo].
+To build the demo run:
+`"build:demo": "ng build --configuration production --progress=false --base-href=/demo/",`

 ## Docs
 Generated documentation can be found [here][docs].

+## publish to jfrog artifactory

+To publish this library login to the alvch npm repository in our jfrog artifactory (ask dev team for username and password or check confluence)
+- npm login
+- to add a user to the scoped @alvch npm repository run:
+- npm adduser --registry=https://alvch.jfrog.io/artifactory/api/npm/alvch --scope=@alvch --always-auth=true

 ## Getting started
 1. Install with your prefered packet manager (we're using `npm` here):